 You could also specialize in obesity and weight management, with some universities now offering this as a separate master’s degree.
 Here you’ll study all aspects of obesity, from the individual level through to the problem in its large-scale social context.
 You’ll learn about various strategies for weight management interventions, policy formulation and implementation.
 This specialization could lead to a career in a governmental agency or local authority, public health body, or in the commercial sector developing new products and programs.

 The most visible place you’ll encounter pharmacists is behind the counter of a pharmacy store, dispensing medicines and advising members of the public.
-However, pharmacy careers are in fact available in many different places, including research labs, hospitals and doctor’s surgeries, veterinary care, the armed forces, national regulatory bodies, and in academia.
+However, pharmacy careers are in fact available in many different places, including research labs and academic institutions, hospitals and doctor’s surgeries, veterinary care, the armed forces, national regulatory bodies, and pharmaceutical companies.
+Popular pharmacy careers include:

-Research pharmacy careers are available in a range of different organizations, including universities, hospitals, clinical research centers and pharmaceutical companies.
+Research-based pharmacy careers are available in a range of different organizations, including universities, hospitals, clinical research centers and pharmaceutical companies.
 Major research fields include drug discovery and development, medical technologies, optimizing medical prescriptions and usage, risk minimization, and national healthcare policy and regulation.

 As a pharmacist working in the community, you’ll be based in a local pharmacy (also called a “chemist” or “drugstore”) or in a community healthcare practice.
 Community pharmacists provide advice for members of the public on how to treat minor ailments, and distribute drugs available ‘over-the-counter’ or with a doctor’s prescription.
 They may also offer basic health checks or contribute to community programs designed to promote better health.